Transformers in Medical Image Analysis: A Review: Discussion

+Monajatipoor \etal \cite{monajatipoor2021berthop} proposed a Transformer-based vision-and-language model which combined the efficient PixelHop++ model with the BERT model.
+Specifically, the BERT model was pretrained using in-domain knowledge.
+The model is proved to be effective when trained on small-scale datasets.
+The extracted vision features and the word embeddings are fed into the Transformer for final diagnosis.
+Although the model decreased the need of massive annotations of medical images, the pretraining of the language model still needed a large amount of clinical reports.
+Jacenków \etal \cite{prior-cxr} combined the text with CXR for disease classification.
+They observed that the interpretation and reporting of an image is affected by the scan request text, which served as the indication field in the radiology report.
 Zheng \etal \cite{GraphLearning-GrapBrain-zheng2021multimodal} focused on the feature fusion of multi-modal information, by considering the latent inter-modal correlation.
 They proposed the Transformer-like modal-attentional feature fusion approach (MaFF) to extract rich information from each modality while mining the inter-modal relationships.
 Next, an adaptive graph learning mechanism (AGL) is utilized to construct latent robust graphs for downstream tasks based on the fused features.
 The method achieved significant improvement for the prediction of AD and Autism.
 Dai \etal \cite{CNN+Trans-TransMed-dai2021transmed} proposed the TransMed for the diagnosis of parotid gland tumor.
 TransMed combines the advantages of CNN and Transformer networks to capture both low-level textures and cross-modality high-level relationships.
 The model first processes multi-modal images as sequences by chaining and sending them to a CNN for feature extraction.
 The feature sequences are then fed into the Transformers to learn the relationship between the sequences as well as conducting feature fusion.
 Their work leveraged Transformers to capture mutual information from images of different modalities which showed better performance and efficiency.
 Nguyen \etal \cite{Prognosis-CLIMAT-nguyen2021climat} attempted to mimic the interaction between radiologist and general practitioner for the diagnosis and prognosis of knee osteoarthritis.
 They proposed a Clinically-Inspired Multi-Agent Transformers (CLIMAT) framework with a tri-Transformer architecture.
 Firstly, a feature extractor with the combination of Transformer and CNN, is used to predict the current state of a disease.
 Next, the non-image auxiliary information is fed into another Transformer to extract context embedding.
 Finally, an additional Transformer-based general practitioner module forecasts the disease trajectory based on the current state and context embedding.

 To conclude, Transformer is regarded as a promising approach to bridge CV and NLP tasks \cite{han2020survey}.
 Under this assumption, Radford \etal \cite{radford2021learning} built a multi-modal Transformer, \ie, CLIP, that provides zero-shot ability for recognizing images from their text descriptions without image labeling.
 Such strength also points out to a potential way of building more robust and accurate computer aided diagnosis (CADx) methods for real clinical applications, where multiple data types, \eg, clinical, laboratory and imaging data are considered as diverse source of information.